 Black Austin Tours Guide and Founder Javier Wallace.
 Credit Nicole Renfro.

-Black Austin Tours believes there’s a responsibility to address these issues and not revert to silencing.
-Residents and visitors to Austin must not be complicit in this silencing and erasure.
-They must be attuned to the emotional ties Black Austinites have to physical spaces and institutions.
-Part of being a responsible traveler is to understand the areas you temporarily visit.
-Here are some questions you should ask yourself: Who was there before me?
-Who made it possible for me to enjoy this space currently?
-How can I meaningfully contribute to this community?
+Black Austin Tours believes that there’s a responsibility to address these issues and not revert to silencing.
+Residents and visitors should be attuned to the emotional ties Black Austinites have to physical spaces and institutions.
+Austin’s visitors can make a positive impact and help preserve the city’s rich cultural heritage by asking question like “Who was there before me to make, it possible for me to enjoy this space?" and "How can I meaningfully contribute to this community?"

 Contributed by Javier Wallace, Black Austin Tours